czhu12/forever-free-cloud-app-starter/README.md

-This is a template project I use to build a **simple** and **free** cloud hosted application.
+This is a starter project I use to build a **simple** and **forever free** cloud hosted application.

-The focus is **free**.
 Too often I build a web application that costs a small but annoying amount of money every month.
 Inevitably, I end up shutting it down, after paying for the service for a couple years.

-I decided to go ahead and build a stack that can be hosting in the cloud for free forever, assuming the usage stays under some amount.
+The focus is **forever free**.
+There are a lot of services that offer a trial for a week or even a year but then charge a minimum price per month.
+This stack can be hosted in the cloud for free forever, assuming the usage stays under some amount.

-The stack for this template is:
+Most simple projects can be build with a web server and a database, that's all starter has.
+If your use-case is more complex than that, maybe this isn't for you.

 ### Stack
-Every part of this stack is free for apps that have low usage.
+Every part of this stack is forever free for apps that have low usage.

 **Frontend**
 * Bootstrap